James Oglethorpe: War of Jenkins' Ear

 After receiving a letter from King George II on 7 September 1739, Oglethorpe began encouraging the Creek Indians to attack Spanish Florida.
 A mutiny by troops from Europe was quickly quelled.
 In response to a Spanish attack in November, he led 200 men in a raid on Florida, on 1 December.
 They penetrated as far as Fort Picolata, but retreated when it became clear they had insufficient firepower to take the fort.
 The troops were then ordered to attack the Castillo de San Marcos with support from Virginia and South Carolina.
 After Oglethorpe sent William Bull a list of the supplies he needed on 29 December, he launched an invasion on 1 January 1740, again with 200 men.
 They captured Fort Picolata and Fort San Francisco de Pupo, burning the former and claiming the latter for Georgia.
 After leaving some troops at de Pupa, Oglethorpe returned to Georgia on 11 January.

 After South Carolina was slow in providing aid, Oglethorpe traveled to Charleston, and arrived on 23 March, where he spoke with the Commons House of Assembly.
 They eventually agreed to provide 300 of Oglethorpe's requested 800 men.
 The assembly also agreed to send provisions to keep the Native Americans on their side.
 Twenty South Carolinians arrived by 23 April and another hundred by 9 May.
 After receiving these men, Oglethorpe attacked Fort St. Diego on 10 May and had captured it by 12 May.
 On 18 May, the commander of South Carolina's regiment arrived and by the end of the month there were 376 members present.
 Its size peaked at 512 members, 47 volunteers, and 54 men who were to remain on the schooner Pearl.
 The colony also sent artillery and ships, leading Oglethorpe to conclude that South Carolina had given "all the assistance they could".

 Oglethorpe was also aided by some Native Americans.
 He struggled with a lack of equipment and skill needed to take a besieged city; there were no engineers, draft horses, or gunners.
 Upon his request, several other colonies sent supplies, notably Rhode Island and Virginia.
 The Royal Navy provided a poor blockade of St. Augustine, fully beginning only on 31 May.
-As early as April, St. Augustine had begun preparing for a siege, and throughout May and June Oglethorpe planned how he would take the city.
+As early as April, St. Augustine had begun preparing for a siege.
+Throughout May and June, Oglethorpe planned how he would take the city.
 He initially planned for a siege and an assault, but this quickly proved impractical given his lack of supplies.
 Next, Oglethorpe instituted a blockade that was designed to starve the inhabitants of the city into surrender; this was accomplished with the Royal Navy and soldiers on the land.
 Fort San Francisco de Pupo was used to block supplies entering through the St. John's River.